 3. Compare Everything

-Check the price on individual vendor’s websites to ensure that you are getting the best deal or use a comparison website such as Skyscanner.
+Check the price on individual vendors’ websites to ensure that you are getting the best price or use a comparison website such as Skyscanner.

-I recommend using Get Your Guide for activities.
+For planning your activities I recommend using Get Your Guide.

 4. Look Into Travel Services